 Main Sequence Ventures’ Phil Morle eloquently describes Jackson as a “hacker scientist”.
 So by March of 2021 the initial founders had raised $1 million in seed capital and began developing a set of enzymes that could get the job done.
 With a growing team and increasing interest from industry, it was not long before the company secured a partnership with Lululemon, a $35 billion sports apparel company based in North America.
 The first garments made from “enzymatically recycled polyester” hit Lululemon branded stores in 2024.
 Right now, with the fashion industry having such an uncomfortably large environmental footprint and customers demanding more progress on sustainability, the opportunities seem boundless.

 Funds from the most recent raise will be deployed to scale up production at a facility closer to key markets in Asia.
 But in the meantime the company is constructing a tailor-made facility in Jerrabomberra, New South Wales very near to the Australian Capital city, Canberra.
+Team members have been connecting and showcasing at industry conferences and also regularly take time out in the community to support various habitat and circular economy initiatives.
 The astounding story of how Samsara Eco was developed is a testament to the value creation possible through close collaboration between entrepreneurs, investors, industry and university science researchers.

-Genius ReFi is creating an ecosystem based global collaboration platform to support the commercialisation of regenerative science.
-Join our waiting list to keep updated.
+Genius ReFi is creating a global collaboration platform to support the commercialisation of eco-regenerative science.
+Join our community today.

 Image credit: Geof Sheppard via Wikimedia Creative Commons – CC BY-SA 4.0